 The goal of this treatment was to rid your body of the virus.
 These medications had a variable cure rate and could have significant side effects.

-However, since 2011, the U.S. Food and Drug Administration has approved many antivirals that attack hepatitis C more directly.
+However, since 2011, the Food and Drug Administration has approved many antivirals that attack hepatitis C more directly.

 - ledipasvir-sofosbuvir (Harvoni)